Freddie Freeman Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is sixth in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings compiled by the Cubs pitching staff ranks sixth in MLB.

-- The Cubs' 3.91 team ERA ranks seventh across all league pitching staffs.
+- The Cubs have a 3.75 team ERA that ranks sixth among all MLB pitching staffs.

-- Cubs pitchers combine to surrender the second-fewest home runs in baseball (nine total, 0.8 per game).
+- The Cubs surrender the fourth-fewest home runs in baseball (11 total, 0.9 per game).

-- Steele (1-0) starts for the Cubs, his third of the season.
+- The Cubs will look to Taillon (0-2) in his third start this season.

-- In his most recent appearance -- out of the bullpen on Wednesday -- the lefty threw 2/3 innings against the Seattle Mariners while surrendering hits.
+- In his last appearance on Sunday, the right-hander threw five innings against the Texas Rangers, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.